oyekanmiayo/dsa-all-langs/queue/README.md

 3. **`peek()`**
     ```
     Pseudocode:
-    * Return the head of the doubly linkedlist
+    * Return the element at the front of the doubly linkedlist
     ```

     **Time Complexity** : time to get element at the front of DLL